vandycknick/webtty/README.md

 ## Introduction
 WebTty is a simple command-line tool that's inspired by GoTTY, mostly a learning experience about how terminals work internally.
 Built with ASP.NET and XTerm.js the tool allows turning any CLI tool into a web application.
-In short a TeleTYpewriter for the web that runs on any modern browser or platform..
+In short a TeleTYpewriter for the web that runs on any modern browser or platform.

 ## Installation